 Nonresidents: Must possess a nonresident hunting license.

 Any legal weapon.
-Additional weapon restrictions apply on WMAs and Federal Lands.
+Additional weapon restrictions apply on WMAs and federal lands.

 Limit: No limit.

 Any facility that processes hogs for a fee, including deer processors, must obtain a license to operate from the Meat Inspection Section of the Georgia Department of Agriculture.
-For more information, deer processors may contact the Georgia Meat Inspection Section at 404-656-3673.
+For more information, deer processors may contact the Georgia Meat Inspection office at 404-656-3673.
 Licensing requirements do not apply to individuals who process feral swine for their own use.